-HOME SYSTEM GROUP LIBRARY REPORTING HELP QUIT Gorup - Gold Group - For P - For P Members: Group:IP>test>Members Add members by IP SubGroup IP/MAC Members When using IP addresses to identify groups on the network, the IP address and netmask or IP range for the designated member IPs address and netmask or Start and IP end, and then clicking Add.
+HOME SYSTEM GROUP LIBRARY REPORTING HELP QUIT Group Gobal Grou Members: Group>IP>test>Members Add members by IP © SubGroup IP/MAC Members When using IP addresses to identify groups on the network, the IP address and netmask or IP range for the designated member must first be entered in the Range to Detect global group window.
+A member IP is address by entering the IP address and netmask or IP start and IP end, and then clicking Add.
 Use the Calculator to calculate IP ranges without overlaps.
 A member MAC is added in this frame by entering the MAC address, and then clicking Add.
 Once a member is added, a sub-group can be created and defined.
-Current Members 190.160.20.80/32 Source IP Start End Source IP Start End Source MAC
+Current Members [190.160.20.80/32] Remove New Members Source IP Start End Source IP Start End